"powerful and dynamically exciting" (the Australian)

 Joy and curiosity are central to Elizabeth Sellars’ lifelong quest to create uplifting musical performances that transcend the mundane.
 Drawing upon her belief that music can delve into our essence, bring beauty to our lives and transport us to the sublime, Elizabeth’s artistic approach is to connect audiences with wonder through sculpted sound that is nuanced, rich, warm and ardent.

 Further study took her to the Guildhall School of Music and Drama in London where she studied with David Takeno (violin) and the Gabrieli and Takacs Quartets (chamber music).
 In the UK, Elizabeth was a recipient of the Martin Trust and the Countess of Munster Scholarships and as a member of the Techinski Quartet was a winner of the inaugural John Tunnell Trust and the Royal Overseas League Ensemble Prize and Miller Trophy.
-As soloist and chamber musician, she toured extensively in the UK, broadcast for the BBC and performed throughout Europe and Japan with the Academy of St Martin-in-the-Fields.
+With the Techinski Quartet Elizabeth toured Scotland and the Channel Islands, performed as group soloist with the Philharmonia in the Queen Elizabeth Hall and performed for the BBC.
+Elizabeth performed widely throughout Europe and Japan with the Academy of St Martin-in-the-Fields.

 As a sought-after chamber musician, Elizabeth has performed for Musica Viva, and in festivals and on radio world-wide.
 Her chamber performances have been recorded and published by Move, Naxos, ABC Classic, Toccata Classics and Tzadik.
 In collaboration with pianist Kenji Fujimura, her CD The Messiaen Nexus (including the world premiere recording of the George Benjamin Sonata) was chosen as the 2014 Limelight Chamber Music Recording of the Year.
-Future releases include the world premiere recording of works by Arthur Benjamin.
+Her most recent recording features Australian Horn Trios with Quercus.
+Future releases include the world premiere recording of works by Arthur Benjamin and William Shields.

 Elizabeth is a founding member of Sutherland Trio with Caroline Almonte and Molly Kadarauch, and Quercus Trio with Carla Blackwood and Rhodri Clarke.
-She is also a regular collaborator with Ensemble Liaison.
+She is also a regular collaborator with Ensemble Liaison and Flinders Quartet.